 At Rhythms, every body type is celebrated!
 We are passionate about body positivity.
 In the performing arts world, eating disorders, body shaming, and discrimination are far too prevalent.
 Rhythms believes that we have an opportunity to try to change that norm by teaching our students that performers come in all shapes, sizes, and colors.

-We host a free club called SLAY (Strong Loving Accepting Young people) that promotes body positivity.
+Once a year, we host a free club called SLAY (Strong Loving Accepting Young people) that promotes body positivity.
 The club is run by a certified Body Positive facilitator who is also one of the studio owners.
 We also choose costumes that are comfortable for all body types.
 We actively discourage negative body talk around the studio and instead ask students to re-focus attention away from their bodies and toward their inner beauty!

 Instead of focusing on competition and perfection, our studio aims to help students use performance as a form of self expression.
 We do lots of in-class activities that help our students to remember that it’s not just about the technique they are learning.
 Their performance goals should go beyond that.
 They should be striving to allow performing arts to enrich their lives and give them the ability to express themselves in a very special way!